 Once the wavelength region has been defined, simple select Tools  Compute Moments  Compute all cube (note that for larger cubes it may take a minute or so to complete the calculations).
 When done, a number of new tabs will appear in the left panel: one for each moment, along with velocity and dispersion (which are derived from the M1 and M2 moments respectively).
-The right hand panel now also shows a model gaussian using the calculated moments overplotted for each pixel.
+The right hand panel now also shows a model Gaussian using the calculated moments overplotted in light blue for each pixel.
 Note that this is not a fit, but a model line for comparison.
 For high S/N lines, the profile should match the model Gaussian fairly closely.
 However, for weaker lines, the actual profile may be much narrower.